Six solutions for WordPress plugin distribution, each with a different philosophy. See how Troy compares.

 PUC

-EDD (updater class per plugin)
+EDD (update script per plugin)

 No server maintenance, Git workflow